smeup/jariko/docs/goto.md

 Eventually each `CompositeStatement` calls the base `execute(statements: List<Statement>)` method, therefore this method has to be imagined like a middleware to keep the context of `GOTO` calls sane and consistent called only when a `GOTO` exception is caught.

+## Next steps

+This implementation is very complex and has many nuances that are very hard to understand.
+It would be ideal to further refactor it to make it simpler maybe by making it function like an assembly `JMP` call.